-- Letters will be sent weekly to any family where children have been late twice or more in that week. - 2.
-Where a child's attendance falls below 95%, this is likely to affect progress and
+- Where a child's attendance falls below 95%, this is likely to affect progress and parents will be informed of this and offered support. - Where attendance falls below 90%, parents will be invited to a meeting with the headteacher and/or Bursar and an attendance target will be set.

-- parents will be informed of this and offered support. - 3.
-Where attendance falls below 90%, parents will be invited to a meeting with the headteacher and/or Bursar and an attendance target will be set. - 4.
-Where attendance falls below 85%, it is likely the Education Support, Behaviour and Attendance Service will be involved. - 5.
-Unauthorised absence may result in a fine administered by the County. - 6.
-Children arriving after the playground door has closed and entering through the front door will be recorded as late. - 7.
-If a pupil arrives late 10 or more times, parents may be liable for a fine or it may result in the involvement of the attendance support service or social services.
+- Where attendance falls below 85%, it is likely the Education Support, Behaviour and Attendance Service will be involved. - Unauthorised absence may result in a fine administered by the County. - If a pupil arrives late 10 or more times, parents may be liable for a fine or it may result in the involvement of the attendance support service or social services.